Sigma announces $100M in ARR

 To avoid these issues, companies can use data to calculate logistics lead times for each SKU and determine the number of days it typically takes products to reach the warehouse after submitting a purchase order.
 Combining these lead times with sales data will help identify reorder points for each item to prevent stockouts.

-See how Clover improved inventory management with data-driven insights.
+Sigma pro tip: See how Clover improved inventory management with data-driven insights.

-3. Warehouse Management
+3. Warehouse management

 In addition to reducing stockouts and overstocks by optimizing inventory management, data analytics can also improve the efficiency of warehouse management.
 Companies can track the movement and location of stock and combine this information with sales data to identify the best location for each SKU in the warehouse and find opportunities to streamline.

-4. Supplier Risk Management
+4. Supplier risk management

 To improve their operations, companies should identify risks associated with their suppliers.
 With this information, companies can either work with their suppliers to solve the problems creating the risks or select new suppliers if the risks can’t be mitigated (i.e. incidents of natural disasters or political instability that affect the supplier’s ability to fulfill commitments).